 Kintsugi is not just an art and mending practice – many have found solace in the technique’s philosophy.
-Pushing aside the idea that everything should be perfect, many people see kintsugi about accepting imperfections and flowing with our mistakes.
+Pushing aside the idea that everything should be perfect, many people see kintsugi as accepting imperfections and flowing with our mistakes.
 If we learn to do so, picking up the pieces and putting things back together, these mistakes and flaws can ultimately make us stronger, adding beauty and telling a unique story.

-Japanese philosophy is full of wisdom, for example, wabi-sabi is another similar philosophy that teaches us to embrace the flawed or imperfect.
+The Japanese philosophy is full of wisdom, for example, wabi-sabi is another similar philosophy that teaches us to embrace the flawed or imperfect.
 In traditional Japanese aesthetics, wabi-sabi is a view focused on accepting imperfection and can be described as appreciating impermanent beauty.

 Although the practice has been around for 500 years, it seems to be picking up in popularity today.
 You can now buy at-home kintsugi kits to try if you are a keen crafter or are just interested in having a go!

 The philosophy is also growing in popularity in recent years and has inspired many other artists and creators.
-There’s now kintsugi-inspired jewellery, books, art, lego and even a song named after the practice…
+There’s now kintsugi-inspired jewellery, books, art, lego, and even a song named after the practice…

 Japanese Kintsugi masters delicately patch up broken ceramics with gold adhesive, leaving the restoration clearly visible to others.

 Like the lines on our palms, each Kintsugi piece is unique, offering its own story and its own pattern.
-For an ancient practice, its powerful philosophy and unusual beauty still resonate with people today, inspiring artists, crafters, Japanese culture enthusiasts and others to think twice about throwing broken pottery away and going with the flow to repair and work with mistakes.
+For an ancient practice, its powerful philosophy and unusual beauty still resonate with people today, inspiring artists, crafters, Japanese culture enthusiasts, and others to think twice about throwing broken pottery away and going with the flow to repair and work with mistakes.